Production Recommendations

 Metadata Backup

-The redb database file can be backed up independently for faster metadata recovery.
+The fjall database directory can be backed up independently for faster metadata recovery.

 High Availability

-• Use cloud provider features (EBS snapshots, Azure Managed Disks)
+• Cloud provider features (EBS snapshots, Azure Managed Disks)

 Reverse Proxy